SMR

 FAQ

-SMR is unsuitable for short-term trading for all but the most sophisticated (and lucky) traders, given its extreme volatility (beta of 2.28) and dependence on binary news flow.
-By its nature as a pre-revenue developer, it is ostensibly a long-term investment, but the 'long-term' here is measured in decades, not years.
-The company pays no dividend and offers no earnings visibility.
-If an investor has a thesis in the technology, the minimum suggested holding period is 7-10 years, with the understanding that the position will likely be diluted multiple times along the way and could still result in a total loss.
+SMR is unsuitable for short-term trading for all but the most sophisticated and risk-tolerant traders due to its extreme volatility (beta 2.28) and low liquidity.
+It is theoretically a long-term investment, but the 'long-term' here is measured in decades, not years, as the company is in a pre-revenue development phase with no clear path to profitability.
+It pays no dividend and offers no earnings visibility.
+If an investor has conviction in the technology, a minimum holding period of 5-10 years is necessary to see through the development cycle, but they must be prepared for the stock to go to zero.
+For most, it is not a suitable investment for any horizon.